 Suzanne is an internationally published author with many academic articles, magazine articles, blogs, poems, fashion reviews, interviews and more to her credit.
 Her company MODAL Productions, a fashion and music mentoring firm specializing in diversity advocacy, was founded in 2014.
-Suzanne is dedicated to mentoring aspiring artists to meet the demands of the business world.
+A devoted Model Mentor and Manager, Carmina has worked with agencies in the US and UK.
 She is Managing Director of Nickel City Opera, and sits on Committees at the Buffalo Philharmonic Orchestra and the Board of Vivaldi’s Women.
 She is a former Co-Chair of the Metropolitan Opera National Council District Auditions for the Buffalo/ Toronto Region, Representative of the UK Royal Musical Association, Board of Directors at Nickel City Opera, and Strategic Planning Committee at Vocalis Chamber Choir.

 Ms. Fatta holds a dual Bachelors with Honors in Musicology & Vocal Performance, and Religion, from Oberlin College & Conservatory of Music, and trained at the doctoral level in Historical Performance Practice at the Eastman School of Music and the University of York (UK).
 In addition, she has a Masters in Medieval Studies from Harvard University, where she won a university-wide Teaching Award of Distinction for a Music Department course on Jazz, and held Research, Editorial and Personal Assistantships with the Chair of the Harvard Music Department.
 She taught in the Music and Religion Departments at Canisius College as well.

 Suzanne performs with The Buffalo Philharmonic Orchestra, Nickel City Opera, Buffalo Chamber Players, June in Buffalo, Ars Nova Musicians, Music Niagara, Vocális Chamber Choir, Sotto Voce Vocal Collective, Camerata di Sant'Antonio, Bach & Beyond Festival, Opera Sacra, OperaBuffs of WNY, DIVA by DIVA, and several early music groups in Europe.
 Delving into the world of jazz and pop, her demo CD Brucia La Terra came out recently, and she was nominated as Best Jazz Female Vocalist in JazzBuffalo in '16 and ’17.